shekeriev/k8s-intro/README.md

 * *docker-images* folder and its sub-folders contain the files necessary to produce the referred container images.
 You may use your own images, but keep in mind that you should adjust the configuration files as well
 * *exercise-files* folder contains a set of configuration files suitable for a guided exercise
 * *demo-script.txt* file contains the commands used during the demo
-* *slides.pfd* file is the current version of the presentation
+* *slides.pdf* file contains the slides of the presentation

 For better experience load the *demo-script.txt* file in an editor with an integrated terminal (like Visual Studio Code, Kate, Atom, Sublime, etc.), highlight and execute commands one by one, and check the results.